 For a tax lien to manifest, you would have to neglect paying your tax bill, the IRS would send you a “Notice and Demand For Payment”, then you would still neglect to pay the full balance within the time period allowed.
-From that point forward, a tax lien is generated through the tax authority filing a “Notice Of Tax Lien” public record to alert creditors of the situation.
+From that point forward, a tax lien is generated through the tax authority filing a “Notice Of Tax Lien” in the public record to alert creditors of the situation.

 A structured payment plan can be arranged with the tax authorities to pay off the tax lien over time, which is likely to include various additional fees that will bump up the total balance due.
 If one still doesn’t make payments in full or on time with the payment plan, then there could be a levy of various assets and properties to help settle the outstanding tax debt.
 It may be difficult to wipe out a tax lien in bankruptcy.

 Judgment liens are a result of one party (plaintiff) seeking to obtain a legal monetary civil judgment against another party (defendant), as a result of a variety of things, including breach of contract, emotional distress, injury, fraud, theft, and more.